iexcloud/docs/source/getting-started/write-and-read-data.md

 # Write and Read Data

 Apperate makes writing data a snap.
 You can write data via the console or do it programmatically using Apperate's RESTful [Data API](https://iexcloud.io/docs/apperate-apis/data/).
 For JavaScript, the [iex.js JavaScript library](../developer-tools/iexjs-library.md) (iexjs) makes writing data even easier by wrapping the Data API in JavaScript methods.
-Here we'll use the iexjs library to write the data above and to retrieve that data.
+Here we'll use the iexjs library to write data and to retrieve that data.

 The `apperate.write()` iexjs method takes an object array (specified using JSON) as input and creates data records from the objects.